-As at December 31, 2016 and 2015, the overall market exposures and concentration of risk are limited to the amounts presented in the statement of financial position.
+As at December 31, 2017 and 2016, the overall market exposures and concentration of risk are limited to the amounts presented in the statements of financial position.

 (b) Interest rate risk

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.